Folling/alloy/README.md

 - ink – Text & Font handling
 - neon – 2D rendering

-Together these form the perfect foundation one might need to programm their dream user-facing software.
+Together these form a sophisticated foundation one might need to program their dream user-facing software.

 # Why
 Why indeed.
-I tried working with plenty of GUI libraries and frameworks in the past to create my own passion project and was left unsatisfied on all fronts.
+I tried working with plenty of GUI libraries and frameworks in the past to create my own passion project and was left unsatisfied on a lot of fronts.
 Plenty of backwards compatibility related problems.
 A plethora of design decisions that simply do not make sense.
-And worst of all: A lot of private interfaces that you cannot configure, etc.
+And worst of all: A lot of private interfaces that you cannot configure.

 And so graphite – a custom GUI framework was born and I was surprised just how well it worked. graphite used to be the umbrella term for what is now alloy.
-In the current iteration graphite only describes the GUI capabilities.
+In the current iteration graphite solely describes the GUI capabilities.

 It has existed in multiple forms before.
 Two C++ versions and one previous rust version.
 You can find these projects (in ascending order of the creation date):